buglabs/bugswarm-developers/README.md

 --------------------------

   Fork, make your changes in `src/`, regenerate and test the docs, then submit a pull request.
+  Do not submit a pull request with the regenerated docs, only the source files.

   Please use consistent language.
 Wherever there is ambiguity, use the conventions found on wikipedia (RESTful, real-time, etc...)